paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/YOUTUBE_PRESENTATION_GUIDE.md

 **Show**: "Memory usage stabilizes and returns to normal"

 #### **Step 7: Show Recovery in Grafana**
-- **Switch back to Grafana**: Show memory graph stabilizing
+- **Switch back to Grafana**: Return to "Kubernetes / Compute Resources / Namespace (Pods)"
+- **Focus on**: Memory usage graph for sre-demo-app pods
+- **Show**: Memory graph stabilizing and returning to baseline
-- **Explain**: "The system recovers and metrics return to baseline"
+- **Explain**: "The system recovers and memory usage returns to normal levels"
-- **Point out**: "This demonstrates real-time monitoring and incident response"
+- **Point out**: "This demonstrates real-time monitoring and incident response capabilities"

 ### 🧹 **Cleanup & Cost Management (2-3 minutes)**